infiniticio/docs.infinitic.io/src/pages/docs/services/workers.md

 ## Starting a Service worker

-First, add the `infinitic-worker` dependency into your project:
+First, let's add the `infinitic-worker` dependency into our project:

 {% codes %}